eight04/cjs-es/README.md

 Changelog
 ---------

+* 0.4.5 (May 1, 2018)

+  - Fix: arguments of callable require node is ignored.

 * 0.4.4 (May 1, 2018)

   - Fix: write export statement after last statement instead of the end of the file.